MKrafick/DiscoverDB2/README.md

 This script will completely deactivate the (depricated) DB2 Health Monitor.
 Pay attention to comments in the script and follow the URL within the script to an IBM Technote.

+*PARSE_DIAG.ksh (Episode 9)*

+A quick script that takes a database name and pulls 24 hours of DB2DIAG.log details via PD_GET_DIAG_HIST.

 *PROFILE_TEMPLATE (Episode 3)*

 A basic template to create a user profile (.profile) for your instance ID.
 Includes items like command line recall, prompt formatting, and splashscreens.